Edgerley Family Dean of the Faculty of Arts and Sciences

 John H. Finley, Jr. Professor of Engineering and Applied Sciences

 In part, these accomplishments have come from a faculty-wide focus on academic planning and priority setting, which has fundamentally changed the way the FAS allocates its resources and controls costs.
 While leading the FAS through the unprecedented fiscal challenges posed by the 2008 Great Recession, the FAS under Smith’s leadership maintained and expanded Harvard’s industry-leading financial aid program, ensuring that the most talented students can attend the College, regardless of means.
+It has also invested in new academic and curricular initiatives, including a new undergraduate concentration in Theater, Dance and Media.

 A member of the Faculty since 1992, Smith is known for his innovative work on computing systems, particularly on issues involving a detailed knowledge of both the hardware and software in these sophisticated systems.
 Smith’s research interests include dynamic optimization, machine-specific and profile-driven compilation, high-performance computer architecture, and practical applications of security.
 He is also a leading figure in a range of interdisciplinary activities that explore the interplay of technology with other fields, from the life sciences to economics to philosophy to law.